Guide to IVF Embryo Grading

 Is a 5AA a “good” embryo?
 What about 4AB?
 These embryo gradings may sound cryptic, and we’re here to help you understand what embryo grading is and how it can predict an embryo’s chance of success.

-If you are going through IVF, you may have received an embryo report outlining the “grades” of your embryo(s).
-These can be difficult to decipher, so we’ve written this guide to walk you through how embryologists come up with this grade and what it means for your chances of success.
+If you are going through in vitro fertilization (IVF), you may have received an embryo report outlining the "grades" of your embryo(s).
+While an embryo grading chart is a useful tool for embryologists to use, the grades can be difficult to decipher.
+So, we've written this guide to walk you through how embryologists come up with this grade and what it means for your chances of success.

 How are IVF embryos graded?